xuanzhen0709/wolverine-demo/README.md

 # wolverine-demo

-* ask the maintainer for a copy of the runtime and development packages.
+* ask the maintainer for a copy of the runtime and development packages, usually the packages are placed under
+  * /global/wlsim/packages
+  * /localdata/wlsim/packages

+* run install_runtime.py to install the package. please view the commandline help message "-h" before running it. on centos 7/8 servers, please use "-P python3.8".

-* run install_runtime.sh, then you should be able to build this projects
+* then you should be able to build this projects
 ```
 mkdir -p build/Debug
 pushd build/Debug